sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

  1. '''Secure Separate User Process''' Create an option so that processes that run the actual worksheets can be started as a different user.
 This will be slower, but could be vastly more secure.
-    * William Stein, Bobby, Tom, Dorian, Timothy -- 2 hours of design; 2 hours implementation.
+    * William Stein, Bobby, Tom, Dorian, Timothy -- 3 hours of design; 3 hours implementation.

- 1. '''Save/Load Worksheets''' Rewrite saving/loading of worksheets, so it doesn't use pickle.
+ 1. '''Save/Load Worksheets/Plain Mode''' Rewrite saving/loading of worksheets, so it doesn't use pickle.
 Instead use the {{{'}}}'s text encoding and the images in directories.
-XML, plain text format, etc.
+XML, plain text format, etc.  Finish implementing the html/edit mode: (1) images shouldn't get deleted on saving, (2) inserting new cells shouldn't be broken.
      * Alex Clemesha, Dorian, Tom, Yi

  1. '''Don't loose work''' If anything in a page changes, make it so trying to navigate away from the page requires confirmation (like in gmail)
+     * Dorian, Tom -- 1 hour

  1. '''Internet Explorer''' support
    * http://www.webdeveloper.com/forum/archive/index.php/t-102141.html

- 1. '''Edit mode''' Finish implementing the html/edit mode: (1) images shouldn't get deleted on saving, (2) inserting new cells shouldn't be broken, and (3) have a better editor (at least syntax highlighted).
+ 1.

 -----------------